Everything you need to know...

 How do I get in touch?

-How do I find out more about your workshops or workplace mediation?
+How do I find out more about your training workshops?

 Please get in touch, and feel free to ask any questions you have.
 We can arrange to discuss your requirements, and how I might be able to assist you and your organisation.

 How much does counselling cost?

-I offer a free 30 minute initial consultation.
-After this, I charge £50 for a counselling session.
+I charge £50 - £65 for a counselling session, depending on personal circumstances.
 Concessions are available if you are unemployed or a counselling student.

 What happens when I contact you?